joshuaballoch/joshuaballoch.github.io/_posts/2018-02-12-up-and-running-lambda.md

 ## Development Environment

-We want to be able to develop this lambda function locally before deploying it to AWS.
-We want a predictable local environment for development, so let's use virtualenv to initialize an environment for this specific project.
-If we ever need to develop on multiple, different python projects, this will help us manage each environment separately.
+Our aim is to build a development setup for Lambda functions, writing and testing python code locally before deploying it to AWS.
+For this, it would be great to have a predictable local dev environment.
+Luckily, python's `virtualenv` does exactly this; we'll use it to create a python environment specifically for our project.

 If you haven't already installed python 3.x, go ahead and install it with `brew`.
 Then create a virtualenv configuration in `.venv` of the project directory: